xianxianzhou/PrivadoID-docs/docs/issuer-node/install-gcm.md

 :::note

 In the following examples, you will see a checkbox labeled "Issuer Network Main Net".
 If this checkbox is selected, the issuer node will be configured for the **Polygon Main network**, and in the Ethereum URL field, you should enter the RPC URL for that network.
-If you do not select this checkbox, the issuer node will be deployed on the Origin network, and the Ethereum URL field should contain the RPC URL for the **Polygon Origin network**.
+If you do not select this checkbox, the issuer node will be deployed on the Origin network, and the Ethereum URL field should contain the RPC URL for the **Uptick Origin network**.

 :::